cisagov/pshtt/README.md

 pshtt --output=homeland.csv --debug dhs.gov us-cert.gov usss.gov
 pshtt --sorted current-federal.csv
 ```
-Note: if INPUT ends with `.csv`, domains will be read from CSV.
+Note: if INPUT ends with `.csv`, domains will be read from the first column of the CSV.
 CSV output will always be written to disk (unless --json is specified), defaulting to `results.csv`.

 #### Options